StormBytePP/StormByte-Network/README.md

-Here’s the updated README based on your feedback:

----

 # StormByte

 StormByte is a comprehensive, cross-platform C++ library aimed at easing system programming, configuration management, logging, and database handling tasks.
 This library provides a unified API that abstracts away the complexities and inconsistencies of different platforms (Windows, Linux).